 The percentage of those with a disability in the U.S. civilian population slightly increased from 11.9% in 2010 to 12.6% in 2018.
 In 2018, 37.6% of people with disabilities ages 18 to 64 living in the community were employed.
 Employment rates vary by types of disability.
 The following resources are listed to increase our collective awareness about different disability types and supporting workplace resources available to support that targeted population.

-Workplace Resources for Ambulatory Disability: Based on the National Institutes of Health (NIH), 6.5 million people in the United States use a cane, a walker, or crutches while 2.2 million people depend on a wheelchair for mobility.
+Workplace Resources for Ambulatory Disability: Musculoskeletal injuries were the primary diagnosis for 32.2 percent of all SSDI disabled worker beneficiaries in 2018.
 Overall, it has been found that as the American population ages, the percentage of people with an ambulatory disability increases.

-Workplace Resources for the Deaf: Based on the National Institutes of Health (NIH), approximately 15 percent of American adults (37.5 million) aged 18 and over report some trouble hearing.
-Communicating with deaf individuals is an achievable goal in the workplace as outlined in the following resources.
+Workplace Resources for the Deaf: NIH reported that approximately 15 percent of American adults aged 18 and over report some trouble hearing.
+Communicating with deaf individuals is an achievable goal in the workplace.

 Workplace Resources for Intellectual Disability: Individuals with intellectual disability (ID) experience significant limitations in intellectual functioning and adaptive behavior.
-The Arc reports that between one and three percent of Americans have ID.
 The majority of adults with ID are either unemployed or underemployed.
-The following list of resources can help workforce professionals better understand this disability type and facilitate employment opportunities.